ClementTsai/PortfolioProjects/README.md

 Tableau Visual Dashboard:<br>
 [Tokyo Olympics and World Happiness](https://public.tableau.com/app/profile/clement.tsai/viz/FirstProject-2020TokyoOlympicsandWorldHappiness/Dashboard1)<br>

-## <a name="Udemy"></a> Project 2 - Project 2 - Udemy Course Data Exploration
+## <a name="Udemy"></a> Project 2 - Udemy Course Data Exploration
-My goal for my second project was to explore the data within the Udemy Course dataset.
+The goal for the Udemy course dataset was to throughougly explore the data, and determine which courses and subjects received the most interactions, engagements and subscriptions.
+The Udemy course dataset provided approximately 4000 unique courses from 2011 to 2017 with their corresponding data, such as the course length and number of subscription.
+The dataset was also categorized by 4 different subjects: Business Finance, Graphic Design, Musical Instruments and Web Development.
 ### Datasets used:
 [Udemy Course](https://www.kaggle.com/andrewmvd/udemy-courses)
 ### Process